apache/cordova-docs/docs/en/edge/guide/upgrading/android/index.md

 This document is for people who need to upgrade their Cordova versions from an older version to a current version of Cordova.

+## Upgrade to 2.8.0 from 2.7.0 ##
+1. Run bin/update <project> with the project path listed in the Cordova Source directory

 ## Upgrade to 2.7.0 from 2.6.0 ##
 1. Run bin/update <project> with the project path listed in the Cordova Source directory